What is peer-to-peer lending?

 What are the advantages of using peer-to-peer lending?

-In today’s low interest rate environment, peer-to-peer saving is proving increasingly popular, as it offers one of the few ways for savers to potentially generate returns that could beat inflation.
-Returns can be considerably higher than those offered on most savings accounts, and are fixed for the period of the loan, which can usually be over either three or five years.
+In today’s low interest rate environment, peer-to-peer saving is proving increasingly popular, returns can be considerably higher than those offered on most savings accounts, and are fixed for the period of the loan, which can usually be over either three or five years.
 In order to minimise the risks any money you lend can usually be split over multiple credit-checked borrowers in small chunks.
 Therefore if one person fails to keep up with their repayments, it doesn’t mean you would lose all your money.

 Some peer-to-peer lending companies run their own schemes that guarantee to return every penny to investors through a Provision Fund which borrowers contribute to by way of a credit rate fee charged at between 0.5% and 3% of the loan.